Why did you want to make this album?

 Home recordings, put out by Toy Machine Skateboards.Purchase on ITunes

-For years, professional skateboarder, Josh Harmony, has made a name for himself being showcased in some of the industry's biggest skateboarding videos and magazines including multiple Thrasher magazine covers.
-Applying difficult tricks to larger handrails and pushing the envelope, he quickly became a member of elite skateboarding companies Toy Machine Skateboards, Fallen Footwear, and RVCA Clothing.
+A professional skateboarder since the age of 17, Harmony's career has taken him all across the globe several times and led him to be showcased in some of the industry's biggest skateboarding videos and magazines including multiple Thrasher magazine covers.
+Applying difficult tricks to larger handrail sand pushing the envelope, he quickly became a member of elite skateboarding companies Toy Machine Skateboards, Fallen Footwear, and RVCA Clothing.

-Growing up in both southern California and the Chicago land area, he developed his twin passions of skateboarding and music (banjo and guitar), although at the time, music took a backseat to perfecting the art of the skateboarding.
-At 17, Harmony petitioned Toy Machine Skateboards, founded by world-renowned modern artist, Ed Templeton, and was invited to become a member of the team, touring the world and immersing himself in the skate culture and dabbling in a lifestyle of drugs.
-Within a couple years, Josh underwent a dramatic spiritual awakening in midst of a bad drug trip and re-dedicated his life to Christ.
+Growing up in Southern California and the Chicago land area, Josh developed his twin passions of skateboarding and music (banjo and guitar), although, at the time, music took a backseat to perfecting the art of skateboarding.
+At 17, he petitioned Toy Machine Skateboards, founded by world-renowned modern artist, Ed Templeton, and was invited to become a member of the team, touring the world and immersing himself in the skate culture and dabbling in lifestyle of drugs.
+Within a couple of years, Josh underwent a dramatic spiritual awakening in midst of a bad drug trip and re-dedicated his life to Christ.

-In 2011, he opened up for indie artist, Josh Garrels performing in everything from art galleries to megachurches, and is currently breaking into the LA market performing at notable venues such as Hotel Cafe and creating non-conventional events at places like the RVCA retail store.
-The 29 year old currently resides in Long Beach, CA with his wife, Jenna, and their two young sons, Harrison and Henry, and continues to ride for Toy Machine.
+He has toured with indie artist Josh Garrels, performed at multiple festivals in Southern California, and in every kind of venue from art galleries to megachurches to notable venues such as the Los Angeles staple, Hotel Café.
+The 29 year old currently resides in Long Beach, CA with his wife, Jenna, and their two young sons, Harrison and Henry, and continues to ride for Toy Machine, RVCA, and Fallen.

 “Josh Harmony's music is awesome, it's a blessing not only to my ears, but my kids as well, we love it!"